mosra/m.css/doc/plugins.rst

 ===================================================

 The :py:`m.link`, :py:`m.gh`, :py:`m.dox`, :py:`m.gl`, :py:`m.vk`, :py:`m.abbr`,
-:py:`m.fiilesize` and :py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.
+:py:`m.filesize` and :py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.